2023 Burning Man Packing List: Don’t Forget These Items

 Burning Man can be one of the most fun and transformative events in the world.
-But if you want to enjoy yourself at Black Rock City, you need to bring the right gear, clothing, and survival items.
+But packing for Burning Man is overwhelming, especially if it’s your first time.

-Figuring out what to bring is overwhelming, especially if it’s your first time at Burning Man.
-From securing tickets, to deciding on transportation options, to finding a camp, to bringing everything you need to survive in the middle of the desert, it’s hard to know where to start.
+From securing tickets, to getting to Black Rock City, to choosing a camp, to bringing the right tent, gear, and clothing you need to survive an entire week in the middle of the desert, it’s hard to know where to start.

 Just like you don’t want to forget your passport or credit cards when you leave the country, there are a few items that you should absolutely have to go to Burning Man.
 Those include:

 - Your ticket.
-There are many ways to get tickets, and while it’s not always easy, you will get one if you’re patient and make the effort.
-Once you have it though, don’t forget to bring it!
+There are many ways to get tickets.
+Look on the Burning Man website for different options.
+While it’s not always easy to get a ticket, you will get one if you’re patient and make the effort.
+Once you have it, don’t forget to bring it to Black Rock City!

 - Bus ticket/parking pass.
-You can either drive to Burning Man or take the Burner Express Bus.
-The Burner Express is a great option that simplifies the trip, but if you go that route, make sure you have printed copies of your ticket there and back.
-If you’re driving, make sure to have a parking permit, spare car key, lock box, and some extra gas.
+You can drive to Burning Man or take the Burner Express Bus from San Francisco or Reno.
+The Burner Express simplifies the trip, and if you go this route, make sure you have printed copies of your ticket there and back.
+If you’re driving, make sure to have a parking permit, spare car key, lock box, and extra gas.

 If it’s your first Burn, it will be a tough balance to strike.
 At a minimum, stay hydrated.
 It gets unbelievably hot during the day, so make sure you have access to water at all times of the day.
 I drink 5L+ of water every day at the Burn.
 And on the energy front, do your best to get enough sleep for what you need, even if that means missing out on some fun events.
 Here are some of my essentials for staying hydrated and alert.